openpermissions/query-srv/README.md

 make clean
 ```

 To install requirements.
-By default prod requirement is used:
+By default, prod requirement is used:

 ```
 make requirements [REQUIREMENT=test|dev|prod]
 ```

-To run all unit tests and generate a HTML code coverage report along with a
+To run all unit tests and generate an HTML code coverage report along with a
 JUnit XML report in tests/unit/reports:

 ```